kostoskistefan/linvoke/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

 **Linvoke** is a lightweight C library that provides a simple observer pattern implementation.
-It allows users to register custom events, connect multiple callbacks (nodes) to these events, and emit events with optional user data.
+It allows users to register custom ports, connect multiple callbacks (nodes) to these ports, and emit ports with optional user data.

 ## Example usage

 An example **_hello world_** project can be found in the `examples` directory.
 The following features are covered in the example:

- * Registering custom events
+ * Registering custom ports
- * Connecting one event to one node
+ * Connecting one port to one node
- * Connecting one node to multiple event
+ * Connecting one node to multiple port
  * Connecting callback nodes with and without passing user data
- * Emitting events
+ * Emitting ports

 To build the example project, see step 2 in the [build instructions](#build-instructions).